By Mark L. Vincent ~

 Now, from a bed that she cannot leave, and in the single room where she watches out the window, and even with a limited number of family visitors, she continues to make a focused and far-reaching statement about how one lives–really lives–Christian faith, even though she writes ever more infrequently.
 The outpouring our family receives from people around the world, telling us what her story and her witness means to them is beyond our ability to measure in both quantity and quality.
 Her life’s work has become that of an example of maximizing a platform out of an ever declining capacity, with the deep belief that even one’s declining capacity is God’s gift to give and remove.

 What if we took Lorie’s focus to heart, and begin to view our public communication as God’s space for God’s purposes, rather than a mere publication/posting schedule?
-What if we understand that the audience that interacts with us is an opportunity granted by God rather than a demonstration of our self-importance?
+How can we understand that the audience that interacts with us is an opportunity granted by God rather than a demonstration of our self-importance?

 What kingdom impact and mission effectiveness might be unleashed?